 Instead, I get an email from the manager who wanted to talk to me asking if I had time a week later.
 That threw me into a bit of a panic because I was now wondering if this was a stall tactic.
 Who can't carve out 10-15 minutes for a call with a candidate they're seriously considering?
 I was stuck, but wanted to be a good sport and show that I could roll with the unexpected.
 I scheduled the interview and set it up as a Google+ Hangout.
 A week later the call happened.
 It lasted maybe 15 minutes, and felt positive.
 Unfortunately, I got an email later that day saying thanks but no thanks.

 While I was writing an email thanking the manager for her time, I must have gotten the rejection in my inbox at the same time.
 Imagine how I felt when I saw that.
 I replied.
 Thanking them again and asking what was the reason.
 I got a reply saying they wanted someone with more community building experience with a large company.
 None of that came up during any of my interviews because I could have made my case.
 And, as I know people at big companies who build community, their likelihood of poaching someone from one of those places is pretty low.

-I applied through an employee referral and the process took 1 week – interviewed at O'Reilly Media in January 2012.
+I applied through an employee referral.
+The process took a week – interviewed at O'Reilly Media (Sebastopol, CA) in January 2012.

-I applied online and the process took 2 weeks – interviewed at O'Reilly Media in March 2009.
+I applied online.
+The process took 2 weeks – interviewed at O'Reilly Media (Cambridge, MA) in March 2009.

-I applied online and the process took 1 week – interviewed at O'Reilly Media in July 2007.
+I applied online.
+The process took a week – interviewed at O'Reilly Media (Cambridge, MA) in July 2007.

 The office culture was clearly closed and not friendly; noone noticed me walking in.
 I wasn't offered coffe or water; I wasn't greeted by anyone but the hiring manager.
 The interview ended at 12:30 pm and I wasn't offered lunch.

-Interview Question – What do you do when you consider yourself "blocked" on a project?
-View Answer
+- What do you do when you consider yourself "blocked" on a project?
+1 Answer